harshikunjol/sql-project/README.md

 10.Generate a report on the total fines collected for overdue books.

 # Contributing
-    Contributions are welcome!
-Feel free to open an issue or submit a pull request for any enhancements or bug fixes.
-We appreciate your help in improving the Library Database Management System project.
+    Contributions to the Library Database Management System project are encouraged and appreciated.
+Whether it's bug fixes, feature enhancements, or suggestions for improvements, feel free to open an issue or submit a pull request.
+Your contributions help make the system more robust and user-friendly for library administrators and patrons alike.
+Thank you for your support!